 Whether it’s your firearm, bow, stand or any other piece of gear, make sure your gear is safe.
 For your sake, and for the sake of your family.
 I’ve had friends fall out of stands and break their backs or have their shotguns go off and nearly hurt someone.
 No risk is worth taking when it comes to hunting.

-Here are a few items to take along for success:
+Here are a few items to take along: